 MCMain Character.

-Second lead syndromeFalling for the love interest who probably won't end up with the lead.
+Second lead syndromeFalling for the love interest who probably won't end up with the lead — and quietly rooting for them anyway.

 CliffhangerAn episode that ends on suspense — pure agony until next week.